 Other lateral knee pain causes:

 A lateral ligament sprain is a tear to the ligament on the outside of the knee and is most likely following a direct blow to the inside of the knee.
-We explain the injury and treatment options available.

 Grade 1 lateral ligament sprain symptoms include tenderness on the outside of the knee over the ligament.
 Usually there will be little or no swelling.
-When the knee is bent to 30 degrees and force applied to the inside of the knee (stressing the lateral ligament) pain is felt but there is no joint laxity (see knee assessment ).
+When the knee is bent to 30 degrees and force applied to the inside of the knee which puts the ligament under stress, pain is felt but there is no joint laxity.
+See knee assessment for more details.

-Grade 2 symptoms consist of significant tenderness on the outside of the knee on the lateral ligament.
-Some swelling seen over the ligament.
-When the knee is stressed as for grade 1 symptoms, there is pain and laxity in the joint, although there is a definite end point indicating the ligament is still intact.
-In other words the knee cannot be bent sideways completely).
+Grade 2 symptoms consist of significant tenderness on the outside of the knee over the lateral ligament.
+Some swelling can be seen over the ligament.
+When the knee is stressed as for grade 1 symptoms, there is pain and some laxity in the joint, although there is a definite end point indicating the ligament is still intact.
+In other words the knee cannot be bent sideways completely.

-The lateral ligament or lateral collateral ligament (LCL) forms a connection between the femur (the thigh bone) and the head of the fibula, which is the outer bone of the lower leg.
-It is a narrow strong cord of collagen fibres that serves to prevent the outer surfaces of the knee joint from opening or gapping.
+The lateral ligament or lateral collateral ligament or LCL for short connects the femur or thigh bone to the top of the fibula bone in the lower leg.
+The ligament itself is a narrow strong cord of collagen fibers and its function is to provide stability to the outside of the knee.

 In grade 1 & 2 tears, conservative methods of treatment are usually preferred.
 These may need to be be carried out for up to 8 weeks and may include ultrasound or laser treatment, prescription of NSAID's (e.g. Ibuprofen), use of manual techniques such as massage and on a full rehabilitation program, which may include strengthening and proprioceptive and balance exercises.
 Support taping for the lateral ligaments can help with protection, not just following injury but when returning to normal training.